DHTMLX/docs-todolist/docs/guides/localization.md

 ## Activating a locale

-To initialize the component in non-English language, you need to apply the necessary locale to the component and its toolbar via the corresponding **locale** properties:
+To initialize the To Do List component in non-English language, you need to apply the necessary locale to the To Do List component and its toolbar via the corresponding **locale** properties:

 ~~~js {8,13}
 const { ToDo, Toolbar} = todo;